lipu-linku/sona/README.md

 - `api/raw` is now split into `v1` and `v2`, which have the respective packaged data from Linku taken from `words/`, `luka_pona/`, `fonts/`, `languages/`, and `glyphs/` for `v2`.
 - `sandbox` is now nested as `sandbox/words` and `sandbox/glyphs`
-- `languages` is now split among all languages rather than having a single file
+- `languages` is now split among all languages rather than having a single file, for parity with other types

 ### Types